-☐ Other operating revenues (expenses) from the remaining assets and liabilities.
-Changes in the fair value of investments in debt instruments; which represent monetary financial instruments, denominated in foreign currencies and classified as available for sale assets are analyzed into valuation differences resulting from changes in ti ne amortized cost of the instrument, differences resulting from changes in the applicable exchange rates and differences resulting ıg

-Valuation differences resulting from changes in the amortized cost are recognized and reported in the income statement in 'income from loans and similar revenues' whereas differences resulting from changes in foreign exchange rates are recognized and reported in 'other operating revenues (expenses)'.
-The remaining differences resulting from changes in fair value are deferred in equity and accumulated in the 'revaluation reserve of available-for-sale investments'.

-Valuation differences resulting from the non-monetary items include gains and losses of the change in fair value of such equity instruments held at fair value through profit and loss, as for recognition of the differences of valuation resulting from equity instruments classified as financial investments available for sale within the fair value reserve in equity.
+Net trading income from held-for-trading assets and liabilities.
+Other operating revenues (expenses) from the remaining assets and liabilities. fore amo ign c rtize in the fair value of investments in debt instruments; which represent monetary financial instruments, denominated in currencies and classified as available for sale assets are analyzed into valuation differences resulting from changes in the d cost of the instrument, differences resulting from changes in the applicable exchange rates and differences resulting larges in the fair value of the instrument. incand ome repo n differences resulting from changes in the amortized cost are recognized and reported in the income statement in from loans and similar revenues' whereas differences resulting from changes in foreign exchange rates are recognized red in 'other operating revenues (expenses)'.
+The remaining differences resulting from changes in fair value are deferred and accumulated in the 'revaluation reserve of available-for-sale investments'. instı rume n differences resulting from the non-monetary items include gains and losses of the change in fair value of such equity nts held at fair value through profit and loss, as for recognition of the differences of valuation resulting from equity nts classified as financial investments available for sale within the fair value reserve in equity.
+2.5 .
+Fin ıanci ial assets The Banl k clas ssifies its financial assets in the following categories: Fina ancial assets designated at fair value through profit or loss.
+Loa ans and receivables.
+Hele d to maturity investments.
+Ava ailable for sale financial investments.
+Ma nagen nent determines the classification of its investments at initial recognition.
 2.5.
-Financial assets

-The Bank classifies its financial assets in the following categories: Financial assets designated at fair value through profit or loss.
-Loans and receivables.
-Held to maturity investments.
-Available for sale financial investments.
-Managen nent determines the classification of its investments at initial recognition.

-2.5.1.
-Financial assets at fair value through profit or loss

-Financial assets held for trading.

-This c ategory has two sub-cat egories

-Financial asset a decimpoted of fair walua through menfit or nd 1000 of incontion r illaliciai asset s designated at .
-Tan varue unougn prom ar iu ioss ai meebuon

-A financial asset is classified as held for trading if it is acquired or incurred principally for the purpose of selling or repurchasing in the short term or if it is part of a portfolio of identified financial instruments that are managed together and for which there is evidence of a recent actual pattern of short term profit making.
-Derivatives are also categorized as held for trading unless they are designated as hedging instruments.

-Financial instruments, other than those held for trading, are classified as financial assets designated at fair value through profit and loss if they meet one or more of the criteria set out below:

-- □ When the designation eliminates or significantly reduces measurement and recognition inconsistencies that would arise from measuring financial assets or financial liabilities, on different bases, under this criterion, an accounting mismatch would arise if the debt securities issued were accounted for at amortized cost, because the related derivatives are measured at fair value with changes in the fair value recognized in the income statement.
-The main classes of financial instruments designated by the Bank are loans and advances and long-term debt issues. - Applies to groups of financial assets, financial liabilities or combinations thereof that are managed, and their performance evaluated, on a fair value basis in accordance with a documented risk management or investment strategy, and where information about the groups of financial instruments is reported to management on that basis. - Relates to financial instruments containing one or more embedded derivatives that significantly modify the cash flows resulting from those financial instruments, including certain debt issues and debt securities held.
+1. Fi inancial assets at fair value through profit or loss This s cate egory has two sub-categories: Financial assets held for trading.
+Financial assets designated at fair value through profit and loss at inception. in the ne sh lence ial asset is classified as held for trading if it is acquired or incurred principally for the purpose of selling or repurchasing ort term or if it is part of a portfolio of identified financial instruments that are managed together and for which there is of a recent actual pattern of short term profit making.
+Derivatives are also categorized as held for trading unless they are dashedging instruments. l instruments, other than those held for trading, are classified as financial assets designated at fair value through profi if they meet one or more of the criteria set out below: When the designation eliminates or significantly reduces measurement and recognition inconsistencies that would arise from measuring financial assets or financial liabilities, on different bases.
+Under this criterion, an accounting mismatch would arise if the debt securities issued were accounted for at amortized cost, because the related derivatives are measured at fair value with changes in the fair value recognized in the income statement.
+The main classes of financial instruments designated by the Bank are loans and advances and long-term debt issues.
+Applies to groups of financial assets, financial liabilities or combinations thereof that are managed, and thei performance evaluated, on a fair value basis in accordance with a documented risk management or investment strategy and where information about the groups of financial instruments is reported to management on that basis.